Connectedness of fractals associated with Arnoux-Rauzy substitutions: Conclusion

 There is a lot of room for future work.
 We believe that the techniques introduced in this article will allow us to prove topological properties for some other families of Rauzy fractals.
 It would also be interesting to characterize the products of Arnoux-Rauzy substitutions which have simply connected Rauzy fractal.

-There are also many interesting related decidability questions: given a unimodular Pisot irreducible subsitution, is its Rauzy fractal connected?
+There are also many interesting related decidability questions: given a unimodular Pisot irreducible substitution, is its Rauzy fractal connected?
 Simply connected?
 Is the origin an inner point?
 Does it verify the tiling property?
 Some of these questions have been addressed (see~\cite{ST10}), but the techniques used rely on incidence graphs of the subtiles of the fractals.
-It would be interesting to investigate and revisit these questions using the same techniques as in this article.
+We would like to investigate and revisit these questions using the techniques developed in this article.